BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm days and cool evenings.
-Layers are key!
-Comfortable walking shoes are essential, as you'll be doing a lot of exploring on foot.
-Don't forget a reusable water bottle to stay hydrated.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Bring a scarf or shawl for women to cover their heads when visiting religious sites.

 Weather Details